haemishkyd/KydHome/README.md

 ### Micropython
 Micropython was created in 2013 by Damien George.
 Micropython started off being ported to a specific piece of hardware called the pyboard.
 Micropython has now been ported to run on many platforms.
 The [Micropython website](https://micropython.org) is a good source of information.
-Refer to the [ESP Solar Battery Monitor](https://github.com/haemishkyd/KydHome/tree/master/ESP%20Solar%20Battery%20Monitor)section for more information on the setup and implmenentation of this.
+Refer to the [ESP Solar Battery Monitor](https://github.com/haemishkyd/KydHome/tree/master/ESP%20Solar%20Battery%20Monitor) section for more information on the setup and implmenentation of this.

 ## UPS Power Monitor
+This is a simple python script that uses the linux program [UPSC](https://linux.die.net/man/8/upsc) to query a UPS.
+The UPS provides a wealth of information on the state of the mains power in your home/office.
+I extract the data that I want using standard regular expressions in python.
+I then use the [Paho MQTT](https://pypi.python.org/pypi/paho-mqtt/1.1) module to publish this status to the MQTT broker.
 ## Hardware Discussion

 ## Google Home Integration